Why is Paintless Dent Removal better, more cost-efficient repair?

 Assessing the Damage

 In the first stage, the technicians examine the dent to judge the seriousness of the damage.
 Technician also concludes the time required for dent removal.
-A certified technician can generally restore smaller dents in less than a day; however, they might need more time if the dents are larger.

-Dent Location / Access
+Dent Location or Access

 Examining the Dent

 Our expert technicians move a step further to examine the dent with a special light.
-Scrutinizing the dent can enable the technician to make an evaluated judgment about the repair process, mode of entry, and tools that will be needed.
+Scrutinizing the dent can enable the technician to make an evaluated judgment about the repair process, mode of entry and tools that will be needed.
 Through light, shadows of the dents are visible, highlighting the high focus area.

 Slow Pressure Application or Glue Pull